If you could only play one coverage all game long, what would it be?

 Why does he love it so much?
 Strap in, we're about to take a deep dive into how to run this coverage at the high school level.

-Before we get started, this is just a small sample of everything that's covered in the Tite 3-4 System.
+Before we get started, this is just a small sample of everything that's covered in the Tite 3-4 Defense.
 With almost SIX hours of chalk talk, Coach Manes gives you EVERYTHING you need to build a system around one of the most flexible schemes in the game today.

 This is the coverage that Coach Manes is going to hang his hat on.
 As much as possible, he wants to stay in this coverage.
 The reason is because it’s so flexible, and his kids practice it every single day, starting on the first day of spring ball all the way through the season.